cloudsecuritynz/f5ohs/README.md

 F5OHS is very [simple to use](https://github.com/cloudsecuritynz/f5ohs/blob/main/README.md#how-to-use-f5ohs), requiring only device IP, username and password (or API token,) to pull the data from almost any current F5 device, __*Appliance or VE*__, running __*versions 12.1.X and up*__.
 Optional parameters allow you to tailor the output to your requirements.
 F5OHS will use the API to automatically verify what F5 modules are enabled and test only configured and enabled objects from those modules.
 Disabled objects are ignored.
 You dont need to provide any other details, if a module/object is not provisioned and enabled then the script will ignore it.

+## F5OHS use cases

+* a quick point-in-time overview of device health allowing support teams to quickly identify and correct smaller issues before they become larger issues.
+* manual daily operational checks as part of the requirements for external auditors.
+Seconds to read the output instead of many minutes by manually logging on
+* pre and post upgrade verification - is everything that was working/up prior to upgrade still working post upgrade?

 ## What checks are performed?
 - [ ]  Device Uptime in days, hours and minutes
 - [ ]  Device Status,i.e. is the device online/offline and active/standby